cilcoberlin/pressgang/readme.md

 1. Add 'pressgang' to settings.INSTALLED_APPS.
 2. Include 'pressgang.urls' in your URL configuration.
-3. If you're running PressGang as your only app, set values for `LOGIN_URL` AND `LOGOUT_URL` to 'YOUR_PRESSGANG_URL/accounts/login' and 'YOUR_PRESSGANG_URL/accounts/logout', respectively.
-4. Provide values for the settings below.
+3. Provide values for the settings below.

 `PRESSGANG_APACHE_CONFIGS_DIR`
 A string of the absolute path to the directory that you created to hold per-blog Apache configuration files.